 Two routes are offered in the first year of studies: with music modules only or with a foreign language.
 Foreign language study is regarded as valuable for music students.
 For example, knowing another language helps with understanding of musical texts using that language and opens up possibilities for studying a wider range of academic literature and other traditions of music study.
 The option of studying a foreign language for 20 or 40 credits is available.
-This option is particularly important for students on the BMus with Year Abroad, and even more so for those considering an exchange year at a non-Anglophone destination.
+This option is particularly important if you are a student on the BMus with Year Abroad, and even more so if you are considering an exchange year at a non-Anglophone destination.